Querent-ai/querent-docs/querent/docs/get-started/quickstart.md

 ```
 ## Install Querent Binary

-The Querent installation process selects and retrieves the [correct binary archive](https://github.com/querent-ai/distribution/releases) for the user's environment, extracting it into the working directory.
+The Querent installation process selects and retrieves the [correct binary](https://github.com/querent-ai/distribution/releases) for the user's environment, extracting it into the working directory.
 This procedure is compatible with [specific OS/architectures](installation.md#download), requiring the installation of [external dependencies](installation.md#note-on-external-dependencies).

 ```bash
 pip3 install querent